harness/ff-ruby-server-sdk/README.md

 ## Initialization

-`CfClient` is a base class that provides all features of SDK.
+`CfClient` is a base class that provides all features of the SDK.

 We can instantiate by calling the `instance` method or by using public constructor (making multiple instances).